 Andy Edwards’ decision to leave the band soon after led to the return of original drummer Paul Cook, and in 2010 IQ marked the 25th anniversary of their seminal album ‘The Wake’ with the release of a deluxe 4-disc collector’s box set featuring a host of previously unheard studio outtakes, demos and live tracks.
 The accompanying tour resulted in a live DVD of the album performed in its entirety, filmed in Holland.
 At the end of the year, Mark Westworth and John Jowitt both announced their departures from the group.

 2011 was IQ’s 30th anniversary year.
 With the arrival of keyboard player Neil Durant and the welcome return of bassist Tim Esau, the band were able to celebrate this landmark in their illustrious career with four original members in the line-up.
 IQ performed successful live shows throughout Britain and Europe.

 In 2012, IQ celebrated the 15th anniversary of ‘Subterranea’ by re-staging the original show in full, updated with improved technology and production values, and the following year, they set about writing material for their new album, previewing work-in-progress versions of the songs at concerts in April and December.

 IQ released their eleventh studio album, ‘The Road Of Bones’ in 2014, supported by live performances in the UK and Europe.
-IQ released a new live album, Scrape Across the Sky in in 2017.
+IQ released a new live Blu-ray, Scrape Across the Sky in 2017.